Leander H. McNelly: Nueces Strip

 In April 1875, Coke ordered McNelly to organize a special force and go to Nueces County.
 In two days, McNelly recruited 41 men.
 He rejected most native Texans who had applied so that they would not have to face the possibility of shooting at their own relatives or friends.
 The group became very loyal to him, and called themselves the "Little McNellys".

-McNelly's methods had been questioned throughout the years, and although he recovered many cattle stolen from the Texan ranches while aggressively dealing with lawlessness on the Mexican border, he had also gained a reputation of taking part in many illegal executions, and confessions forced from prisoners by extreme means.
+McNelly's methods had been questioned throughout the years, and although he recovered many cattle stolen from the Texan ranches while aggressively dealing with lawlessness on the Mexican border, he had also gained a reputation of taking part in many illegal executions, and confessions forced from prisoners by extreme torture methods - such as skinning people alive.
+"There the Rangers would put the rope over the captives neck and torture him by cutting him slowly to expose and pull out his intestines or by skinning him alive."
+McNelly carried a Bible to rationalize his extermination of those he saw not fit to live.
+Ironically, it was through his Bible readings, that McNelly regarded most Mexicans as a race permanently warped by a hereditary flaw.

 McNelly also made himself famous for disobeying direct orders from his superiors on several occasions, and breaking through the Mexican frontier for self-appointed law enforcement purposes.
 His actions proved to be effective, however, and he was responsible for putting an end to the troubles with Mexican bandits and cattle rustlers along the Rio Grande that were commonplace during the 1850–75 period.